tstormk/ember-testing-library/README.md

-# @testing-library/ember
+# ember-testing-library

 Simple and complete Ember DOM testing utilities that encourage good testing practices.

-<small>Please note that this version of the library is not backed by DOM Testing Library like the versions for React, Vue, etc. are.
-I made this addon because there is no official Ember version yet.</small>
+<sub><sup>Please note that this version of the library is not backed by DOM Testing Library like the versions for React, Vue, etc. are.
+I made this addon because there is no official Ember version yet.</sup></sub>

 ## Installation

 This addon can be installed via Ember CLI as such:

 ```
-ember install @testing-library/ember
+ember install ember-testing-library
 ```

 ## Usage